DominiquePaul/DataWithPythonCourse/README.md

   <li> <b>Translation no. 2:</b> Python scripts going beyond the very basics of the language and adding some more advanced concepts
   <li> <b>Machine Learning:</b> Machine Learning scripts written in Python covering loss functions, normal and stochastic gradient descent, the perceptron algorithm, and the Adaline algorithm.
 </ul>

+If you have any questions about the code please feel free to reach out me at: dominique.c.a.paul@gmail.com